Uberspace/manual/source/u6-namespaces.rst

   anna
   arthur

-Then you will have to remove the temporary redirection to ``~/namespace-collector`` and run the spamfolder enable command to create a new ``.qmail-default`` file with our provided maildrop filter which is needed for the new delivering process.
+Then you need to remove the temporary redirection to ``~/namespace-collector`` and run the spamfolder enable command to create a new ``.qmail-default`` file with our provided maildrop filter which is needed for the new delivery process.
 :

 .. code-block:: bash